hksc logo

 Questions & Answers

 Members of the Hong Kong Study Circle may submit their questions concerning philatelic items of Hong Kong and the Treaty Ports.
-A clear scan, relevant details and a specific question should be sent to the Webmaster at the email address which follows.
-Answers are welcome from any interested party - member or otherwise.
-The Webmaster reserves the right to edit any material before posting on the site.
+A clear scan, relevant details and a specific question should be sent to the Webmaster at webmasterhongkongstudycircle.com Answers are welcome from any interested party - member or otherwise.

 ....